-The main unique selling point of SuperPayMe is that you can also refer others to sign up and earn 25% of what they earn.
+A selling point of SuperPayMe is that you can also refer others to sign up and earn 25% of what they earn.

 Here's SuperPayMe's promo video explaining how it all works:

-1. Taking surveys
+1. Taking Surveys

-Just a heads up, if you are going to do this, you don't get email notification telling you when new surveys are available so it's a good idea to check the website regularly and look for surveys you qualify for.
+Just a heads up, if you are going to do this, you don't get an email notification telling you when new surveys are available so it's a good idea to check the website regularly and look for surveys you can qualify for.

-2. Watching videos
+2. Watching Videos

 1 point = $0.01

-3. Clicking on websites
+3. Clicking On Websites

-5. Cash competitions
+5. Cash Competitions

-Superpay.me have daily, weekly, monthly and yearly competitions, though exactly how you qualify is unclear and obviously this isn't something you can count on.
+Superpay.me have daily, weekly, monthly and yearly competitions, though exactly how you qualify is unclear and obviously, this isn't something you can count on.

-Is SuperPayMe a scam?
+Is SuperPayMe A Scam?

 No, I don't think SuperPayMe is a scam.

-In their promo video, SuperPayMe say “there are lots of ways your earnings can shoot through the roof!” but in reality, you're not going to be making more than a couple of dollars a day.
+In their promo video, SuperPayMe says “there are lots of ways your earnings can shoot through the roof!” but in reality, you're not going to be making more than a couple of dollars a day.

 Though it might give you a bit of extra spending money, you will not make a full-time living taking surveys and you're definitely not going get rich anytime soon.

+“Superpayme.com is definitely the most untrustworthy website I’ve ever come across.
 On multiple occasions, I’ve attempted to cash out from this abomination of a website, and anytime I tried they would always tell me that in order to gain access to my back.

+I would have to email documents that contain my personal information to the support staff.
+Like a drivers license or even a state identification card.
 If anybody reading this that hasn’t signed up for this, probably shouldn’t.
 But if you do I can guarantee that the same exact thing will happen to you at some point.”
-[Source]

-Comments like these are all far too common…
+Alarmingly, comments like these are all far too common…

 As a single man with no dependants, there are a lot of surveys I don't qualify for which limits the amount of money I can make per day.

-More SuperPayMe Reviews
+More Helpful SuperPayMe Reviews

 “It's a complete waste of time!”

-What I like
+What I Like

-- A very low $1 minimum cashout
+- A low $1 minimum cashout

-- They pay you peanuts!
+- They pay you peanuts